technophile81/Bamazon/README.md

 ## Customer

-When the customer activates the bamazonCustomer.js app, the following will happen:
+The bamazonCustomer.js app will allow 'customers' to purchase products currently available from Bamazon.:

-* Choose a product
+* User chooses a product

-* Choose how many units to purchase
+* User enters how many units to purchase

-* Receive purchase total
+* User receives purchase total

 ![Image of Customer app](screenshots/nXzGGZFBHi.gif)